Loading...

 So think about the fact that all the actors were pretending to be someone else through costumes and performance.

-What is it meant to do?
 Pause the video and create your answers now.

 Amazing, some fantastic ideas there.

-I really like the discussions around how in Shakespeare's time all of the acting roles were performed by boys, and it's likely the Puritans would've felt that boys pretending to be girls and wearing girls' clothes was immoral.
+I really like the discussions around how in Shakespeare's time, all of the acting roles were performed by boys, and it's likely the Puritans would've felt that boys pretending to be girls and wearing girls' clothes was immoral.

-Like Laura, you might also have thought that the costumes the actors wore were probably quite over the top in order to be seen by the audience, and they were probably too flashy and brightly coloured for the Puritans because they wanted everyone to be very drab and less distracting.
+Like Laura, you might also have thought that the costumes the actors wore were probably quite over the top in order to be seen by the audience, and they were probably too flashy and brightly colored for the Puritans because they wanted everyone to be very drab and less distracting.

-They might have thrown objects on stage, and they would've shouted the actors.
+Remember that people would've been jostling each other for a good view, they might have thrown objects on stage, and they would've shouted the actors.

 You're all doing really well, everyone.